nexiles/helm/odoo/README.md

 Odoo Apps can be used as stand-alone applications, but they also integrate seamlessly so you get a full-featured Open Source ERP when you install several Apps.

+**Note:** This chart is a modified copy of the stable/odoo chart from bitnami.
+    We want to use the "official" odoo docker container -- unfortunately, bitnami chose to choose a different web data directory, which is not overwritable.
+    Hence the copy.

 ## TL;DR;

 ```console